jahanzaibtariq/laravelsms/readme.md

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

+Laravel is a web application framework with expressive, elegant syntax.
+We believe development must be an enjoyable and creative experience to be truly fulfilling.
+Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:

 ## Security Vulnerabilities